-With all that has been going on in the US lately, from a white woman calling the cops on bird-watcher Christian Cooper, saying, “I’m going to tell them that there is an African-American man threatening my life,” to the chilling murder of George Floyd, an unarmed Black man, by police in Minneapolis, many of my Pakistani friends showed support over the Black Lives Matter movement.
+With all that has been going on in the US lately, from a white woman calling the cops on bird-watcher Christian Cooper, to the chilling murder of George Floyd, many of my Pakistani friends are showing support over the Black Lives Matter movement.

 Some marched in solidarity in the streets while others posted black squares on Instagram.
 But it all dawned on me to be a little hypocritical because Pakistanis have always openly had an inherent dislike towards dark skin, no matter where they live.
 This conditioned belief is, to an extent, visible in the way our community interacts with Black people.
 We find it easier to exploit the Black community than repair our views towards them.

-I’ve even seen some Pakistanis turn their nose up at the plight of the Black community, to the extent of blaming them for not working harder to change negative perceptions in society, meanwhile brushing our issues of female infanticide, homophobia, domestic violence and most relevantly, colourism, under the rug.
+I’ve seen several Pakistanis turn their nose up at the Black community’s plight.
+Its happens to the extent that we blame Black people for not working harder to change society’s negative perceptions.
+Meanwhile, we brush our female infanticide issues, homophobia, domestic violence, and most relevantly, colourism, under the rug.

 Being white in Pakistan is a privilege equivalent to “an added educational qualification”, writes Bilal Hasan, a social commentator known as @mystapaki on Instagram, regarding the BLM movement.

 “These ideals are nailed deep into our subconsciousness.
-Fairness creams are advertised right next to Big Mac commercials, it isn’t even seen as a big deal,” Hasan said.
-“Blackface and cultural appropriation isn’t even seen as something wrong hell it’s done in broad daylight on the many mind numbing morning shows that air across the country.”
+Fairness creams are advertised right next to Big Mac commercials.
+It isn’t even seen as a big deal,” Hasan says.
+“Blackface and cultural appropriation isn’t even seen as something wrong, hell it’s done in broad daylight on the many mind-numbing morning shows that air across the country.”

 We can and should do better

-We need to understand that undoing anti-Blackness should not be the work of Black people: this is our work and we will never be free until Black people are also free; our freedom is bound up, inextricably, in Black liberation.
+We need to understand that undoing anti-Blackness should not be Black people’s work.
+This is our work, and we will never be free until Black people are also free; our freedom is bound up, inextricably, in Black liberation.

 Practice active allyship